MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 ### Associate DCR with agents
 The final step in enabling VM insights is to associate the DCR with the Azure Monitor agent.
 Use the template below which comes from [Create and edit data collection rules (DCRs) and associations in Azure Monitor](../essentials/data-collection-rule-create-edit.md#create-a-dcr).
 To enable on multiple machines, you need to create an association using this template for each one.

-- See [Deploy templates](#deploy-arm-templates) if you aren't familiar with methods to deploy ARM templates.
+See [Deploy templates](#deploy-arm-templates) if you aren't familiar with methods to deploy ARM templates.

+> [!NOTE]
+> If you associate a DCR with the Map feature enabled to a machine on which Dependency Agent isn't installed, the Map view won't be available.
+To enable the Map view, set `enableAMA property = true` in the Dependency Agent extension when you [install Dependency Agent](./vminsights-dependency-agent-maintenance.md).

 **ARM template**